fabianfrangella/sequelize-repository/README.md

 ```

 ### Query-Methods
-Query methods are and easy way to generate simple queries without almost any code.
-You just have to write the method signature and parameters and SQRepository will do the rest.
+The Query methods api is an easy way to generate simple queries without almost any code.
+You just have to write the method signature and parameters and SQRepository will autogenerate the required code for you.

 | Keyword     | Sample              | Sequelize Snippet                                                                  | Returns
 | :---        | :---                |:---                                                                                |:----
 | And         | findAllByNameAndRole|`model.findAll({ where: { name, role }, include: { all: true } })`                  | ```[{entity}]```
 | Paginated   | findByNamePaginated |`model.findAndCountAll({ where: { name }, limit, offset, include: { all: true } })` | ```{ totalItems: 10, rows: [{entity}], totalPages: 15, currentPage: 0 }```

+NOTE: The following keywords are going to be added in future releases:

+- Or
+- Any
+- Exists
+- Between

 Example:
 ```javascript